algorithmx/book/Golovanov.Chapter-04-all.md

 4.6.
 Elementary Solids

 The elementary solids are a prism, a cylinder, a cone, a sphere, and a torus.
 Elementary solids are composed of a single shell.
-For each elementary solid, choose the local rectangular Cartesian coordinate system with radius-vector of the origin denoted as \( p \) and basis vectors denoted by \( i_x, i_y, \) and \( i_z \).
+For each elementary solid, choose the local rectangular Cartesian coordinate system with radius-vector of the origin denoted as $p$ and basis vectors denoted by $i_x, i_y,$ and $i_z$.

 A rectangular prism is composed of six faces.
 Let us place the origin of a local Cartesian coordinate system at one of the vertices of the prism and direct its basis vectors along the edges joined at this vertex, as in Fig. 4.6.1.
-Let the solid have length \( x \) in the direction of basis vector \( i_x \), length \( y \) in the direction of basis vector \( i_y \), and length \( z \) in the direction of basis vector \( i_z \).
+Let the solid have length $x$ in the direction of basis vector $i_x$, length $y$ in the direction of basis vector $i_y$, and length $z$ in the direction of basis vector $i_z$.

 Each face of the prism is a part of the plane with the attribute of orientation of the plane normal outside of the solid, and with one loop.
 The faces of the prism are described by the surfaces